 Treating an episode of rapid heart rate

-- However, if an episode of SVT lasts a long time or is severe, you may need to be admitted to hospital to stop it.
+- If an episode of SVT lasts a long time or is severe, you may need to be admitted to hospital.

 Prevention of episodes of rapid heart rate

-- Most people diagnosed with WPW syndrome will be referred to a heart specialist (cardiologist).
-If you have no symptoms and are at low risk of complications you may need no treatment.
+- If you have no symptoms and are at low risk of complications you may need no treatment.

-- When carried out, radiofrequency ablation can have very good results and can cure the condition in the majority of people.
+- Radiofrequency ablation can have very good results and can cure the condition in most people.

-Long-term treatment with a medicine may be advised in some people to prevent episodes of rapid heart rate.
-For example, for people who don't wish to have radiofrequency ablation, or in those where this has failed.
+Long-term treatment with a medicine may be advised if you don't want to have radiofrequency ablation, or if this has failed.
 One medicine used is called amiodarone.

-This type of treatment used to be done more commonly in the past for WPW syndrome.
-It has now been replaced by radiofrequency ablation in most cases.
-However, heart surgery is still used in some cases - for example, in people in whom radiofrequency ablation has failed and who do not wish to take medication for the rest of their lives.
-The surgery is open heart surgery which aims to find and destroy the accessory pathway that causes the fast heart rate.
+Heart surgery is still used in some cases - eg, if radiofrequency ablation has failed and you don't want to take medication for the rest of your life.
+Open heart surgery aims to find and destroy the accessory pathway that causes the fast heart rate.

 What is the outlook?

 WPW syndrome can be life-threatening during an acute episode of SVT but the outlook (prognosis) is otherwise very good.
-Catheter ablation usually cures WPW syndrome but some patients aren't suitable for this treatment.
+Catheter ablation usually cures WPW syndrome but some people with WPW aren't suitable for this treatment.

 Further reading and references